visionify/visionai/docs/scenarios/hand-wash.md

 ## Vision AI based monitoring

-Vision AI-based hand-wash system is designed to detect and ensure no one misses hand wash and/or using hand sanitizer.
-The system uses image processing and machine learning algorithms to analyze the hand region in images or videos and identify the presence of hand sanitizer or hand wash based on specific features.
+Vision AI-based hand-wash system is designed to detect and ensure no one misses hand wash.
+The system uses image processing and machine learning algorithms to analyze the hand region in images or videos and detect hand wash based on specific features.

-Overall, the hand sanitizer/hand wash detection model is an important tool for promoting hygiene and preventing the spread of disease in a range of environments, from hospitals and schools to offices and public spaces.
-By detecting whether people have used hand sanitizer or hand wash, the system can help encourage good hygiene practices and reduce the risk of infection.
+Overall, the hand wash detection model is an important tool for promoting hygiene and preventing the spread of disease in a range of environments, from hospitals and schools to offices and public spaces.
+By detecting whether people have used hand wash, the system can help encourage good hygiene practices and reduce the risk of infection.

 ## Model Details